National Lotteries in Italy

 Play during high jackpot phases

 SuperEnalotto jackpots roll over frequently.
-Many players wait for jackpots above €50M before joining — giving the expected value a meaningful boost.
+Many players wait for jackpots above 50 million euro before joining, giving the expected value a meaningful boost.

 Verify payment methods before depositing